DEIS-Tools/AalWiNes-Web/content/about.md

-# About AalWiNes
+# About

-The AALborg WIen NEtwork verification Suite is a result of the collaboration between Aalborg University and Vienna University.
+AalWiNes (AALborg WIen NEtwork verification Suite) is a result of the collaboration between Aalborg University and Vienna University.
 The current list of contributors include:

 * Bernhard Schrenk (Vienna University)
 * Peter G. Jensen (Aalborg University)